County Group

 Private Geoffrey Charles Richards | Waterworks labourer |

-The main shelter has completely collapsed leaving only the remains of a block built end wall and the corrugated iron remains of the main chamber structure.
+The main shelter collapsed after the war, leaving only the remains of the end wall and the corrugated iron remnants of the main chamber structure.
+The block built entrance shaft with rotting and now partially absent metal rungs and the concrete escape tunnel remain intact.
+(Site visits 1995, 2021)

 Drellingore Patrol